ajone239/austins-journey-for-meaning/src/lib/blog/2025-04-11-a-fish-in-water.md

 title: A Fish in Water
 date: "2025-04-11"
 categories: philosophy social
+excerpt: A dissection of social skills and strategies of a new higher-up at my job.
 ---

 At work, we recently had a head swap for the director of the building.